HydrogenUranium/MaybankAssessment/README.md

 * To delete book details for the collection in the database by using the book id
   * DELLETE http://127.0.0.1:8082/book/aws

-* To update book details for the collection in the database by sing the book id
+* To update book details for the collection in the database by using the book id
   * PUT http://127.0.0.1:8082/book/java
   ```json
   {